-The Cape Island Habitat Restoration Task Force is a coordinated weed management area (CWMA).
+The Cape May Habitat Restoration Task Force is a Coordinated Weed Management Area (CWMA).
 CWMA's are located throughout the U.S. and have the objective of bringing together public and private partners at a local or regional scale to better address invasive species issues relevant to the area.

-New Jersey Audubon Society initiated the Cape Island Habitat Restoration Task Force (CIHRTF) to control invasive plants and improve wildlife habitat by surveying, managing, and monitoring critical habitats throughout Cape Island.
+New Jersey Audubon Society initiated the Cape May Habitat Restoration Task Force (CMHRTF) to control invasive plants and improve wildlife habitat by surveying, managing, and monitoring critical habitats throughout the Cape May Peninsula.

-Cape Island is an Important Bird Area (IBA) in New Jersey.
-Well known as an important stopover site for birds during spring and fall migration, Cape Island also has a variety of habitat types that are used by state threatened and endangered species.
+Cape Island and the Cape May Peninsula is a Global Important Bird Area (IBA) in New Jersey.
+Well known as an important stopover site for birds during spring and fall migration, the Cape May Peninsula also has a variety of habitat types that are used by state threatened and endangered species.

 Why Manage Invasive Plants?

-Non-native invasive plants often outcompete native vegetation, eventually dominating entire landscapes and creating monocultures of exotic species.
-Native plants are very beneficial and provide a diverse mix of suitable habitats for Cape Island’s wildlife.
+Non-native invasive plants often out-compete native vegetation, eventually dominating entire landscapes and creating monocultures of exotic species.
+Native plants are very beneficial and provide a diverse mix of suitable habitats for Cape May’s wildlife.

-CIHRTF works throughout Cape Island on both public and private land.
-As CIHRTF identifies and pursues new invasive plant control projects on Cape Island, it is our goal to improve and enhance suitable wildlife habitat.
+CMHRTF works throughout Cape May on both public and private land.
+As CMHRTF identifies and pursues new invasive plant control projects in Cape May, it is our goal to improve and enhance suitable wildlife habitat.
 Best management practices are implemented for each project, with careful monitoring of plant communities and plant diversity conducted pre and post control treatments.
-Restoring native plants, wildlife habitat, and enhancing biodiversity on Cape Island is the driver behind our invasive control projects.
+Restoring native plants, wildlife habitat, and enhancing biodiversity in Cape May is the driver behind our invasive control projects.

-Since CIHRTF began in October 2010, we have developed strong working relationships with our partners and continue to build new partnerships.
-In early 2011, CIHRTF began a 5.5 acre reforestation restoration project at Cape May Point State Park, where the coastal maritime forest has been overtaken by a number of invasive vines.
+Since CMHRTF began in October 2010, we have developed strong working relationships with our partners and continue to build new partnerships.
+In early 2011, CMHRTF began a 5.5 acre reforestation restoration project at Cape May Point State Park, where the coastal maritime forest has been overtaken by a number of invasive vines.
 The site has been carefully cleared of vines while leaving the mature trees to provide a seed source for understory regeneration once invasive plant control treatments have been applied for 2 to 3 years.
-CIHRTF has also identified kudzu--an emerging threat in New Jersey--on several privately owned properties on Cape Island, and is currently working with the homeowners to eradicate this invasive vine.
-Volunteers work events have helped to reduce the porcelainberry and Japanese honeysuckle growing on native trees, shrubs and grasses at the Rea Farm.
+CMHRTF has also identified kudzu--an emerging threat in New Jersey--on several privately owned properties in Cape May, and is currently working with the landowners to eradicate this invasive vine.
 These projects are made possible through support from the William Penn Foundation, the National Fish and Wildlife Foundation, and Atlantic City Electric.

-- Volunteer for CIHRTF!
+- Volunteer for CMHRTF!
 You can help manage, survey, and monitor invasive species

 - learn how to identify invasive plants that may be on your property